Ancient Carthage: Other deities

+Organisation: temples, priests, services

 Contrary to the frequent charge of impiety by Greek and Roman authors, religion was central to both political and social life in Carthage; the city had as many sacred places as Athens and Rome.
 Surviving Punic texts indicate a very well-organized priesthood class, who were drawn mostly from the elite class and distinguished from most of the population by being clean shaven.
 As in the Levant, temples were among the wealthiest and most powerful institutions in Carthage and were deeply integrated into public and political life.
 Religious rituals served as a source of political unity and legitimacy, and were typically performed in public or in relation to state functions.
 Temples were also important to the economy, as they supported a large number of specialised personnel to ensure rituals were performed properly.
 Priests and acolytes performed different functions for a variety of prices and purposes; the costs of various offerings, or molk, were listed in great detail and sometimes bundled into different price categories.
 Supplicants were even accorded a measure of consumer protection, with temples giving notice that priests would be fined for abusing the pricing structure of offerings.

+Interaction and syncretism

 The Carthaginians had a high degree of religious syncretism, incorporating deities and practices from the many cultures they interacted with, including Greece, Egypt, Mesopotamia, and Italy; conversely, many of its cults and practices spread across the Mediterranean via trade and colonisation.
 Carthage also had communities of Jews, Greeks, Romans, and Libyans.
 The Egyptian god Bes was popular for warding off evil spirits, and is featured prominently in Punic mausoleums.
 Isis, the ancient Egyptian goddess whose cult spread across the Mediterranean, had a temple in Carthage; a well preserved sarcophagus depicts one of her priestesses in Hellenistic style.
 The Greek goddesses Demeter and Kore became prominent in the late fourth century, following the war with Syracuse, and were worshiped into the second century AD.
 Their cults attracted priests and priestesses from high ranking Carthaginian families, and the Carthaginians placed enough importance on their veneration to enlist Greek residents to ensure their rituals were conducted properly.
 Melqart was increasingly identified with his Greek counterpart Heracles, and from at least the sixth century BC he was revered by both Greeks and Carthaginians; an inscription in Malta honors him in both Greek and Punic.
 Melqart became popular enough to serve as a unifying figure among Carthage's disparate allies in the wars against Rome.
 His awakening rite may have persisted in Numidia as late as the second century AD.
 In their treaty with Macedon in 215 BC, Carthaginian officials and generals swore an oath to both the Greek and Carthaginian gods.